microsoft/Kusto-Query-Language/doc/shufflequery.md

 | summarize sum(c_acctbal) by c_nationkey
 ```

-While using shuffle `join` strategy, the query ends after ~4 seconds and the memory usage peak is 0.3 GB:
+When using `shuffle` strategy with a `join` operator, the query ends after ~4 seconds and the memory usage peak is 0.3 GB:

 ```kusto
 customer